-I have plenty of stories where mandibular lumps have resolved with long term antibiotics alone.
-I also have stories where owners have had a tooth removed plus antibiotics and the problem resolve as well.
+I have plenty of stories where mandibular lumps have been resolved with long-term antibiotics alone.
+I also have stories where owners have had a tooth removed plus antibiotics and the problem resolves as well.
 So which way would you go?

 Antibiotics alone?
 Pull the tooth and antibiotics?

 There is no doubt that pulling the tooth resolves the issue quickly.
 But is it the right thing to do for the horse?
 If the horse is not bothered by the swelling and continues to chew unaffected by it, then why extract a tooth?
 I believe they extract the tooth because of the owner’s desire to correct something that they have associated human feelings with, maybe a painful tooth issue they have had themselves.